NicolBolas/Proposal-Ideas/Trivial Operations.md

 `fill_in_memory`, in this case, is a function which put something into that memory.
 This may have read data from a file-stream, it may be a packet from a TCP/IP socket, whatever.
 However, we as the user know exactly what `fill_in_memory` wrote.
 And using standard layout rules, we are able to construct `Type` (for this platform) to match the value representation of that data.
 So logically, `mem` now contains `Type`.

 But as far as the C++ object model is concerned, `mem` does not contain `Type`.
-Therefore:
+So let us consider the common next statement:

 ````
 auto ptr = static_cast<Type*>(mem);
 ````

-The use of `ptr` represents undefined behavior.
+The use of `ptr` represents undefined behavior, since `mem` does not in fact contain `Type`.
 This kind of casting is frequently done in low-level code anyway, because `Type` is trivially default constructible and so long as the value representation stored in `ptr` matches `Type`'s value representation, it ought to work.

-But that doesn't make it any less UB.
+But that doesn't make it any less UB, as far as the standard is concerned.

 Note that `new(mem) Type` is not guaranteed to *preserve* the contents of `mem`.
 Debug builds often write arbitrary values, even during placement new operations, and this behavior is permitted by the standard.

 What we need is a function which will begin the lifetime of `Type`, but preserve the contents of the memory it is being built within.
+However, it also needs to do this only for types where it is reasonable to be able to do so.

 ## Trivial Copy Construct